What is a margin call? Definition & how to prevent one

 The maintenance margin

-The broker expects you to have enough money in your account to cover your trading positions.
-When you use a margin of 500%, the broker puts in five times as much money.
-The price only has to drop by 20% before your full deposit is gone.
+The broker expects you to have enough money in your account to cover your position.
+When you use a margin of 500%, the broker invests five times as much money.
+The price then only needs to decline by 20% before the entire amount of money in your account is gone.

-Brokers therefore use a so-called maintenance margin.
-The maintenance margin indicates which part of the value of the total investment should always be present on your account.
+Therefore, there is a maintenance margin.
+The maintenance margin indicates which part of the value of the total investment must always be present in your account.

 Example of a margin call